-CSP: In FY 2020, CSP operates nine (9) total locations throughout the city.
+CSP: In FY 2021, CSP operated nine (9) total locations throughout the city.
 CSP's program model emphasizes decentralizing supervision from a single headquarters office to the neighborhoods where offenders live and work.
-By doing so, Community Supervision Officers maintain a more active, visible and accessible community presence, collaborating with neighborhood police in the various Police Service Areas, as well as spending more of their time conducting home visits, work site visits, and other activities that make community supervision a visible partner in public safety.
+By doing so, Community Supervision Officers (CSOs) maintain a more active, visible and accessible community presence, collaborating with neighborhood police in the various Police Service Areas, as well as spending more of their time conducting home visits, work site visits, and other activities that make community supervision a visible partner in public safety.
 Continued real estate development in the District, however, creates challenges for CSP in obtaining and maintaining space for offender supervision operations.

-In addition to CSOSA's headquarters relocation project, CSP is in the midst of a multi-year project with GSA to replace our 910 Rhode Island Avenue, NE, field unit.
-The lease for this location expires January 2021 and we are working with GSA to find replacement space to maintain our presence in the NE quadrant of the city.
-CSP operates our residential treatment and sanctions facility, the Re-entry and Sanctions Center, at 1900 Massachusetts Avenue, SE.
+CSOSA's headquarters is located at 633 Indiana Avenue, NW, Washington, D.C.
+CSP also performs offender supervision operations at this location and at our 601 Indiana Avenue, NW, location due to proximity to the courts.
+The lease for 633 Indiana Avenue, NW, originally expired September 2020 and CSOSA is working with the General Services Administration (GSA) to find replacement leases for headquarters locations.
+In addition, CSP operates our residential treatment and sanctions facility, the Reentry and Sanctions Center (RSC), at 1900 Massachusetts Avenue, SE.
 CSP's lease for this location expires September 2024 and we have begun planning to relocate this critical, residential, public safety program, which is operational 24 hours a day, seven days a week.
+Finally, CSP has an administrative field unit located at 800 North Capitol Street, NW.
+CSP's leases for this location expire in October 2022 and June 2023.
+CSP is working with GSA to find replacement leases for this administrative location.

 CSP continues to maintain a limited presence co-located with the D.C.
-Metropolital Police Department at 300 Indiana Avenue, NW, for our Offender Monitoring and Compliance Unit.
+Metropolitan Police Department at 300 Indiana Avenue, NW, for our Offender Monitoring and Compliance Unit.

 As part of our on-going GSA space replacement and reduction project, CSP ended occupancy at our 1418 Good Hope Road, SE and 4923 E. Capitol Street, SE, locations in May 2017.
 In addition, CSP relocated from our 25 K Street, NE, location in September 2017 and ended occupancy at our 4415 S. Capitol Street, SE, location in FY 2020.
-As a result, CSP experienced a space reduction of over 62,000 Rentable Square Feet (RSF) between FYs 2017 and 2020 with larger reductions possible with CSOSA's planned headquarters relocation.
+As a result, CSP experienced a space reduction of 63,679 Rentable Square Feet (RSF) between FYs 2017 and 2021 with larger reductions possible with CSOSA's planned headquarters relocation.

-CSP Office Locations and Offender Residences (August 2020):
+CSP Office Locations and Supervised Offender Residences (August 2021):

-PSA: PSA operations are located at six locations in the downtown area, including: (1) DCSC building located at 500 Indiana Avenue for defendant interviews and risk assessments, court support, and specimen collection; (2) Elijah Barrett Prettyman building (U.S. District Court) located at 333 Constitution Avenue for federal defendant interviews, risk assessments, and court support; (3) 633 Indiana Avenue, which houses its Headquarters office, supervision and treatment programs; (4) 601 Indiana Avenue for supervision and treatment programs; (5) 1025 F Street for training and information technology; and (6) 90 K Street, NE, which houses its drug testing laboratory.
+PSA: PSA operations are located at six locations in the downtown area, including: (1) SCDC building located at 500 Indiana Avenue, NW, for defendant interviews and risk assessments, court support, and specimen collection; (2) Elijah Barrett Prettyman building (U.S. District Court) located at 333 Constitution Avenue, NW, for federal defendant interviews, risk assessments, and court support; (3) 633 Indiana Avenue, NW, which houses its Headquarters office, supervision and treatment programs; (4) 601 Indiana Avenue, NW, for supervision and treatment programs; (5) 1025 F Street, NW, for training and information technology; and (6) 90 K Street, NE, which houses its drug testing laboratory.